sigsum/sigsum/proposals/2023-11-get-size-via-409.md

-`get-tree-size` was only necessary after a 409 response anyway, because usually the entity submitting to a witness is the log, which keeps track of the last view of the witness.
+`get-tree-size` was only necessary after a 409 response anyway, because usually the entity submitting to a witness is the log, which keeps track of the last view of the witness (either actively keeping state, or comparing to the previous tree head and assuming it was submitted).
 If that view gets out of sync, a 409 will happen and the correct size is necessary to recover.
 Returning that value with the 409 response is more efficient, simplifies the API, and removes the use of query parameters.

+If a client doesn't have (or doesn't keep) information on the size known by the witness, it can initially submit the checkpoint with an old size of 0, which requires no consistency proof and will cause a 409 response with the tree size.